Best Door Locks for Dementia Wandering: A Caregiver’s Guide to Safer Exits

 Tip: If you already use a smart speaker like Alexa, consider choosing a lock that integrates seamlessly.
 You can even set routines, such as “Lock the door at 9 PM,” for added peace of mind.

-• Remove Unlock and Locking – Apps and Smart Devices such as Apple Watch, Alexa and Google Assistant.
+- Remote unlock and locking via apps and smart devices such as Apple Watch, Alexa, and Google Assistant.

-• Doorbell with Video Camera: Allows you to monitor who’s coming and going, adding an extra layer of safety for those at risk of wandering.
+- Doorbell with video camera lets you monitor who’s coming and going, which adds an extra layer of awareness for those at risk of wandering.

 If you already have a video doorbell, this model provides the same support without the doorbell and camera.